PAHackers/programming_challenges/2020/challenge_2/README.md

 Include an explaination of how you were able to optimize the performance.

 ## Submission and Due Date
-PM your code to @ThunderHorse on the PA Hackers by 11:59PM on Sunday, October ~~04~~11, 2020.
+PM your code to @ThunderHorse on the PA Hackers by 11:59PM on Sunday, ~~October 11, 2020~~ January 3, 2021.

 ## Tips